sprashanthv-dev/Spring-Boot-Internship-Assignment-Terralogic/README.md

 1) Spring Boot
 2) Maven for dependency management
 3) H2 for database operations
+4) OpenCSV for CSV Parsing
+5) JUnit + Mockito for Unit Testing

 #### Summary
 Spring Boot Web Application that generates a CSV containing node information with 10,000 records (configurable), imports it into H2 database and provides the ability to fetch all node information and to create new nodes.